crpdev/dapp-30/README.md

 - D06 - EtherWallet - 06/09/2021

-    - Issue truffle init command to create a template
-    - solidity version used is >=0.7.0 <0.9.0
     - Contracts
         - EtherWallet.sol
-    - Add migration config for the contract
     - Test
         - etherwallet.test.js
         - Expected Outcome
             - Perform deposit, transfer and balanceOf operations with added contols

+- D07 - SplitPayment - 07/09/2021

+    - Contracts
+        - SplitPayment.sol
+    - Test
+        - splitpayment.test.js
+        - Expected Outcome
+            - Split payment to multiple address - array of address and amounts
+            - Peform validation if the array lengths match
+            - Verify if the split payment is initiated by the owner of the contracts